slexisvn/query_engine/docs/04-execution/37-sorting-and-topn.md

 ## Exercises

+### Understand

+For [9,1,7,3,5] ordered ascending with LIMIT 2 OFFSET 1, which rows are returned and how many best candidates must a top-N retain?

+### Practice

-1. Reproduce the limit sweep on 400,000 rows.
+1. **Observe.** Reproduce the limit sweep on 400,000 rows.
 Then set `QE_RADIX_SORT_MIN_ROWS=1` and rerun.
 Which row of the table changes most, and does the `LIMIT 10` case get faster or slower?

-2. Instrument `SortOperator.consume` to count trims.
+2. **Extend (optional).** Instrument `SortOperator.consume` to count trims.
 Run `LIMIT 10` and `LIMIT 1000` over the same input and report both counts.

-3. Change the trim threshold from `this.topN * 4` to `Math.max(this.topN * 4, 4 * DEFAULT_CHUNK_SIZE)` and rerun the sweep.
+3. **Extend (optional).** Change the trim threshold from `this.topN * 4` to `Math.max(this.topN * 4, 4 * DEFAULT_CHUNK_SIZE)` and rerun the sweep.
 Explain the new numbers, and say what you have given up.

-4. Replace the top-N path with a bounded heap using `PriorityQueue`, keeping the largest N. Measure `LIMIT 10` before and after, and check that ties still come back in the same order — or explain why they do not have to.
+4. **Extend (optional).** Replace the top-N path with a bounded heap using `PriorityQueue`, keeping the best `N + OFFSET` rows under the complete sort comparator, then applying the offset.
+Measure `LIMIT 10` before and after, and check that ties still come back in the same order — or explain why they do not have to.

-5. Sort 100,000 rows on a `FLOAT64` column, then multiply every value by 1,000 and cast to integer and sort again.
+5. **Observe.** Sort 100,000 rows on a `FLOAT64` column, then multiply every value by 1,000 and cast to integer and sort again.
 Report both times and confirm which path each took.

+### Hints and expected observations

+Return [3,5].
+Retain the best three candidates before discarding the first.
+A heap implementation must follow direction, null ordering, and every sort key.

 ## Recap